Clean Energy Financing

 - the residence is in a participating municipality;

-- note: the District of Lunenburg also requires a credit check for each homeowner
+- note: the District of Lunenburg and the Town of Amherst also require a credit check for each homeowner

 What types of clean energy upgrades qualify for the program?